 Safety

-In our opinion, Manyeleti is very safe to visit.
+In our opinion, Manyeleti Game Reserve is very safe to visit.
 In fact, all parks and reserves in South Africa are virtually crime-free.
-There is some crime in towns and cities, so normal precautions should be taken when visiting urban centers during your trip (see ‘Cities & Other Urban Areas: Safety Precautions’ below).
+There is some crime in towns and cities, so normal precautions should be taken when visiting urban centers during your trip (see ‘Cities & Urban Areas: Safety Precautions’ below).
 The vast majority of visitors don’t have any incidents on their South African holiday.

 - General Travel Safety Precautions